-"Today Tonight" clip from 1989 illustrates the devastating effect emigration had on the small town of Ballinrobe, County Mayo, where most leaving cert aged teens left Ireland for The Bronx.
+"Today Tonight" clip from 1989 illustrates the devastating effect emigration had on the small town of Ballinrobe, County Mayo, where most Leaving Cert-aged teens left Ireland for The Bronx.

-In the 1980s with Ireland in recession emigration became so bad that it was nicknamed the "brain drain" meaning that educated young people were leaving Ireland.
-For example, according to Irish Independent reports "In 1980, around 8pc of college graduates left to find work and further training abroad.
+In the 1980s, with Ireland in recession, emigration became so bad that it was nicknamed the "brain drain" meaning that educated young people were leaving Ireland.
+For example, according to Irish Independent reports, "In 1980, around 8pc of college graduates left to find work and further training abroad.
 By the time the decade would close, that figure would soar to almost 30pc."

-The report also focuses on "how the Irish in the Bronx, New York are coping," as the RTE archive library states.
+The report also focuses on "how the Irish in the Bronx, New York are coping," as the RTÉ archive library states.

 "Brother Edward Deeney says he is not surprised to see so many say they will leave the country.
 At the local girl's, secondary school vice principal Kathleen Ryder asks the pupils how many of them intend to stay in Ireland.
 Only 8 out of the 55 see themselves staying."